qiot-project/qiot-manufacturing-factory-installer/README.md

 ## Step 2:

 - Install helm template sno-olm-install.
-It contains the heml chart for the operators piece.
+It contains the helm chart for the operators piece.

 This template will contain the operators of Openshift-GitOps, Cert-manager and AMQ-Broker